coolsoftwaretyler/igniteexpo54to55/Expo54to55.md

 ```

 Web built, and also does not persist favorites, but other functionality is working.
 I'll have to dig into that a bit more.

+## iOS build errors

+Maybe we need xcode 26 to build this correctly?
+I'll try that instead.
+Here's what I'll do:

+1. Install Xcode 26
+2. `rm -rf node_modules android ios`
+3. `yarn`
+4. `yarn prebuild:clean`
+5. Make Xcode 26.1 my active Xcode
+6. Try building iOS again

+It built on the command line, although I'm having weird simulator stuff going on - just a black screen, but it opened the iPhone 18.6 simulator and I think I need iOS 26, so I'll do this from Xcode directly.

+Nice, that worked!
+Still not seeing favorites persist.